-On occasion clients come to me asking if they need to get divorced or if there are other options.
+On occasion clients come to me asking if they need to get divorced or if there are alternatives to divorce.
 When this happens, I find myself bombarding the client with the other options.
 Rarely is divorce ‘needed’ but it’s often wanted.

 As all the information is new to my prospective client, it can be a lot for them to take in, but to be frank, no, divorce isn’t the only option – but it may be the most suitable.
 On Monday I had this exact scenario with a client called Jill.

 Jill’s marriage with husband Jack had reached breaking point.
 Matters had escalated since the government issued the nationwide lockdown and furloughed everyone who was lucky enough not to be made redundant.
 They had been cooped up together and arguing.
 There hadn’t been any affairs or abuse involved; they had simply grown apart and Jill was the first to think she’d had enough.
-Jill called up our firm and we spoke about her marriage generally, the children and what led to the breakdown.
+Jill called up our firm and we spoke about her marriage, the children and her alternatives to divorce.

 Regardless of whether it’s the husband or wife who comes to me, there are a number of common thoughts that clients have when thinking about divorce.
 These include:

 - Whether or not they have ‘failed’ as a husband or wife, due to the breakdown of the marriage and the commitments they made

 - The impact of divorce on their children, and the effects it will have on them growing up